bugcrowd/templates/submissions/description/cross_site_scripting_xss/client_side_injection/binary_planting/privilege_escalation/Guidance.md

 ```bash
 curl -I www.inscope.com/login
 ```
-1. Observe the repsonse showing a 200 OK on the HTTP response
+1. Observe the response showing a 200 OK on the HTTP response

  -->